 1. Clear Space

 Start with the most important part: the stall space.
 If you have an old or junk car just using up space, do not just let that sit and collect dust.
 Get rid of it by selling it or donating it to one of the several great causes that run vehicle donation programs, like Wheels For Wishes.
 You can not only make some extra cash by the sale from the tax deductible donation, but if you do decide to donate, you can have peace of mind knowing your junk has helped a worthy cause.
+If you have any questions, look here, or call 1-855-344-9474 to donate!

 Next, go through the sides and throw away or donate old clutter.
 Do not let your children’s old sports accessories just sit and grow old in bins.
 Give it away to a service that helps provide to the needy.
 Another way to feel great about your spring-cleaning!